 1. Can I See Your Real Estate License?

-This may seem obvious, but there are a surprising number of people who claim to be real estate agents who are unlicensed, or whose licenses have lapsed.
+This may seem obvious, but there are a surprising number of people who claim to be real estate agents who are unlicensed or whose licenses have lapsed.
 This should be your first question, whether you’re buying or selling, and any good real estate agent should be prepared to answer it right away.
 And if they can’t produce a license, walk away.

 2. Can I Get a List of Referrals?

 The next thing you should ask for is a list of referrals.
-You want to make sure that this is a person who can put their money where their mouth is and that they’re really able to sell your home.
+You want to make sure that this person can put their money where their mouth is.
+You need someone who can really sell your home.
 Alternatively, as a home buyer, you’ll want to be sure you have the right partner to help you find a home that meets your needs.
-Get a list of referrals from them and then follow up.
-Call those referrals and find out what they think.
+Get a list of referrals and then follow up.
+Call those referrals and find out more about their experiences.
 How happy were they?
 What added value did the real estate agent bring to the table?

 3. Have You Sold Homes in this Neighborhood?

 Every real estate agent has to start somewhere, so this isn’t a make-it-or-break-it deal.
 Often newly licensed professionals can bring a fresh enthusiasm to the process.
 But ideally, you want someone who has worked in your area and knows how to make sales from the homes around you.
 Each neighborhood is different and has unique challenges and benefits.
 If a real estate agent knows your neighborhood backward and forward, then he or she will be more likely to get results quickly.
 Area experience works for both buyers looking for a new home in a particular community and sellers looking to move out of a neighborhood.

 4. What is Your List-to-Price Ratio?

 A good agent will keep track of their list-to-price ratio, which is the ratio between the amount they listed the home for and what price it actually sold for, as a kind of performance grade.
-Ideally, you’re looking for a number above 90%, and the higher the better.
-A good ratio means that they know what your home is worth when they put it on the market and that they are able to get the selling price.
+Ideally, you’re looking for a number above 90%, and the higher, the better.
+A good ratio means that they know what your home is worth when they put it on the market and that they can get the selling price.
 On the other hand, if their ratio is above 100%, be wary.
-You don’t want an agent who is listing homes too low to artificially inflate their ratio.
+You don’t want an agent who is listing homes too low to inflate their ratio artificially.
 Whenever you look at this ratio, make sure you ask for the details that go with it.

 5. How Many Sellers Are You Currently Representing?

-This isn’t a deal-breaker, because some new agents are amazing, but experience is important.
+This isn’t a deal-breaker because some new agents are amazing, but experience is important.
 New agents might be more eager to close a deal.
 But market knowledge and real estate transaction experience can be incredibly valuable.
-A brand-new agent might give you more attention because they have fewer clients, but an experienced one might be able to sell your home faster and for a higher price.
+A brand-new agent might give you more attention because they have fewer clients, but a veteran might be able to sell your home faster and for a higher price.
 Just know which you’re dealing with before moving forward.

 Always ask if they’ve sold homes in your price range.
 If they’re stretching too much in either direction--your home is either much lower or much higher in price than what they normally sell--then that means they may not really know how to market your home effectively.
 Someone who sells multi-million dollar homes may not be the best choice for your townhome--and vice versa.

 You should always be able to get a hold of your agent, no matter what.
 This applies to both home buyers and sellers.
 Find out how to contact the agent, and don’t be afraid to use it.
 Some will prefer you call their cell phones.
 Others tend to be more available via text or email.
 Whatever the preferred method of communication, your agent should always be accessible.

 They should be the experts in knowing what will sell a home, and they’re coming up with the marketing plan to sell it.
 Ask them what features need to be highlighted and what needs improvement before it goes on the market.
 Knowing all of this will put you in a much better position to sell your home fast and for what it’s worth.

 When you’re ready to ask these questions, contact us!
-If you need help, we can help you.
+If you need help buying or selling, we can help.
 We'll teach you everything you need to know to ensure your real estate experience is seamless, including what closing costs are and how to price your home.
 Call today!